 IALR has served as a resource and hub for network-related enterprises at all levels of education and in activities through its partnership with the Southern Piedmont Technology Council and CodeVA.
 New business site selections and existing company expansions have been supported by IALR’s Economic Development division in partnership with the Southern Virginia Regional Alliance and regional economic developers.

 As a regional economic and community development effort, IALR’s Applied Research division has housed and encouraged scientific research to aid transformative product development and commercialization opportunities.

 The Institute Conference Center has hosted thousands of guests annually for a vast array of events and meetings supported by state-of-the-art technology, meeting spaces, staff and on-site catering.

 In May 2018, IALR’s Board of Trustees voted to add a new, fifth division to its structure for the first time since its origination.
 The Advanced Manufacturing division began operating July 1, 2018, and demonstrates the region’s recognition of the transformative influence of the industrial sector.
 It is housed in the Charles R. Hawkins Building where IALR’s renowned Gene Haas Center for Integrated Machining resides.
-IALR’s new focus on advanced manufacturing is evident with the advent of two new buildings to complete its campus in the future, the Hawkins Expansion (for near-term, temporary space needs of manufacturers) and the Center for Manufacturing Advancement.
+IALR’s new focus on advanced manufacturing is evident with the addition of two new buildings; the Rapid Launch Facility (for near-term, temporary space needs of manufacturers) and the Center for Manufacturing Advancement.